deffnotmike/Subbang/README.md

 This tool is specifically catered toward penetration testers and bug bounty hunters who receive authorization from an organization to simulate an attacker attempting network/web-based intrusion.
 **Educational purposes only.**

-**Note:** This tool may encounter issues due to technologies like load balancing.
-Espcially while dealing with cloud-native hosts.
-It's on my long list of TODOs.
+**Note:** There may be cases where load balancing affects scan results.
+Espcially when dealing with cloud-native hosts.

-# TODO:
+# TODOs:
 * Allow users to specify an output location.
 Mergre output into one file?...
-* Error handling for instances where Load Balancing/ELB/rotating IP addresses impact results.